Discover Hot Springs and Camping Fun at Agua Caliente

-Because this campground is located in the desert, it’s great to visit in the cooler months.
-In fact, it is only open from Labor Day through Memorial Day, and it definitely makes my list of best fall campgrounds to visit.
+Because this campground is located in the middle of the desert, it’s great to visit in the cooler months.
+In fact, it is only open from Labor Day through Memorial Day.
+But this campground definitely makes my list of best fall campgrounds to visit.

 Where is the Agua Caliente Campground?

-While the address for the Agua Caliente County Park is technically Julian, it’s actually located at the base of the mountain, west of Anza-Borrego State Park.
-You can get there by taking the 8 East and exiting Ocotillo.
-Then continuing about 26 miles on the S2.
+While the address for the Agua Caliente County Park is technically Julian, its unique location at the base of the mountain places it just west of Anza-Borrego State Park.
+It’s within easy reach of nearby attractions like the historic town of Julian and the scenic Anza-Borrego Desert.
+You can get there by taking the 8 East and exiting Ocotillo, then continuing about 26 miles on the S2.
 Or you can go through Ramona to Julian on the 78 to Scissors Crossing and then to the S2.

 Hot Springs at Agua Caliente County Park

-What’s unique about the Agua Caliente campground is that there are three naturally-fed pools on site–two outdoor pools and one indoor pool that is about 102 degrees and is only allowed to be used by people ages 14+.
+What’s unique about the Agua Caliente campground is that there are three naturally-fed pools on site featuring geothermally heated water.
+There are two outdoor pools and one indoor pool that is about 102 degrees.
+The indoor pool is only allowed to be used by persons ages 14+.
 The outdoor pools are warmed to about 90 degrees.
+The pool decks surrounding the pools are a key part of the recreational facilities, providing plenty of space for each person to relax, watch the kids, or enjoy the poolside atmosphere.

 Types of Campsites & Amenities

 Agua Caliente has something for all types of campers and even cabins for the non-campers.
-There are full hook-up sites, partial hook-up sites, tent-only sites and a group campsite.
+There are full hook-up sites, partial hook-up sites, tent-only sites for those who prefer tent camping, and a group campsite.
+The park also features a designated caravan area.
+This is perfect for large groups or RV travelers with specific facilities and ample space.
 There are also seven temperature-controlled cabins onsite.
 Each come with 2 queen-sized bed frames, a table, a sink and a bathroom.

 What To Do At Agua Caliente County Park

 Besides the hot springs, you’ll find lots to do at and around the Agua Caliente campground.
-There are many hiking trails in the campground itself, or just across the road.
-We enjoyed the Moonlight Canyon Trail which is a 1.6-mile loop that starts and ends in the campground.
+We hiked many of the trails in the campground itself, or just across the road.
+We enjoyed the Moonlight Canyon Trail, which is a 1.6-mile loop that starts and ends in the campground.
 There’s also a short and steep hike up to a beautiful viewpoint of the campground.

 One of the highlights of our trip was venturing a few miles away to some mud caves that are tucked a ways off the S2.
 There are tons of areas near the Agua Caliente County Park that you can explore.
 There is also another hot spring nearby called Palm Spring.
 We didn’t make it there this time, but we were talking to the general store owner who was telling us it might be worth checking out.